gnarzilla/deadlight-bootstrap/README.md

 ## PROJECT UPDATE:
 Matured branch of this project has been moved to [deadlight](https://github.com/gnarzilla/blog.deadlight) | [V3 Live Demo](https://deadlight.boo)
 All updates to this project will build further upon version 3, deadlight-bootstrap (this repo) has no plans for further updates without outside contributors.
+The following screenshots and the README refer to the current archived repo/v1.

 <img width="2216" height="1222" alt="image" src="https://github.com/user-attachments/assets/29f4f329-e748-43c4-94ca-193bf2208846" />